bbauska/UofM-AdvStyling/readme.md

   alt="" />
 <!-- ![](images/image039.webp){width="4.0in" height="2.2376071741032373in"} -->

-So, let\'s start with percent.
+So, let&apos;s start with percent.
 Percentage values are always relative to some other value, for example, a length.
-If you say you want something to be 75%, it\'s going to check the container it\'s in and make it 75% of that.
+If you say you want something to be 75%, it&apos;s going to check the container it&apos;s in and make it 75% of that.
 The measurement came up with its name because it wanted to be the font size of the letter M element.
-It seems a little bit odd, because when you first think about it, it\'s going to be the same size by default.
-If you use one it\'s going to be that same size.
+It seems a little bit odd, because when you first think about it, it&apos;s going to be the same size by default.
+If you use one it&apos;s going to be that same size.
 1.1 will make it a little bit bigger, 10% bigger.
 0.9 will make it smaller than the default size.